RStanimirov/artagram-django-project/README.md

 **- Customized admin section of the site** - the models are displayed not only in the form of a list, but now also in tabular form with set fields, and where applicable, with customized filters and keyword search.

-**- Dark theme** - the website is set to comply with the client's custom browser theme.
+**- Light/Dark theme** - the website is set to comply with the client's custom browser theme.

 ---